datagig/Doctor-Cyber/README.md

 Hi, I'm Carlos Catacoli (a.k.a Doctor Cyber), an IBM certified cybersecurity analyst and business professional.
 My skills include JavaScript, CSS, Html, Networks, MySQL and Pentesting.

 As the Director of DrCyber.Org, I offer cybersecurity consulting services to small businesses and individuals.I also  managed a network of  websites on the NYC greater area.
-He designed  sites and created  projects for the NAME.
+I designed  sites and created  projects for the small businesses and individuals.

 **My Content**
 ________________________________________________________________________________________________________________